What to do in your allotment in November

 - Check your netted brassicas regularly, ensuring they’re fully covered to keep the birds away.
 Do the same for your covered autumn planted garlic, onions and shallots.

 - Bare root native trees or spiky varieties like holly are best planted now.
 Perfect for benefitting wildlife or increasing security on your plot.
-You can even get a crop from certain types, like sloes from thorny blackthorn (Prunus spinosa).
+You can even get a crop from certain types, like sloes from thorny blackthorn.

-- Spare a thought for hedgehogs at this time of year.
+- Spare a thought for hedgehogs.
 Check before lighting any bonfires, put a hedgehog house in a quiet corner of your plot or leave a messy area over winter.
 They’re great allies in the fight against slugs and snails.

 Planning ahead